alf-p-steinbach/cppx-core-language/docs/README.md

 This is a pure header library so you don't need to build or link with anything (other than the program itself).

-However, the automated unit tests use Boost Test framework and so running the automated unit tests additionally requires the Boost library.
+However, the automated unit tests use the Boost Test framework and so running the automated unit tests additionally requires the Boost library.

 ----
 #### *Disclaimer*